Canon G1 X Mark III Comparison Review

 The Canon PowerShot G1 X Mark III is a fixed lens compact camera that was officially introduced in October 2017 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

 Is the Canon G1 X Mark III a good camera?
-The G1X Mark III has a Camera Elo of 2877.
-This very strong rating puts it among the elite group of camera grand masters.
-The G1X Mark III ranks among the top 10 percent of all travel zoom compact cameras.
+The G1X Mark III has a Camera Elo of 2772.
+This rating puts the G1X Mark III among the top 10 percent of all travel zoom compact cameras.
 In terms of its sensor size category (APS cameras), the G1X Mark III also ranks among the top 10 percent.
+Based on its within category standings, the camera earns a 5-star performance rating.

 |Canon G1 X Mark III|